WP-Autoplugin/superdraft/readme.md

 - AI-powered writing assistance and recommendations
 - Intelligent tag and category management
 - Smart autocomplete for faster content creation
-- AI-powered image generation and editing
+- AI-powered image generation and editing (with Nano Banana)
-- Support for many AI models, including free options
+- Support for all AI platforms/models, including free options
 - Comprehensive logging and customization options

 ---